 Campus departments, units, or groups should establish security guidelines, standards, or procedures that refine the provisions of this Policy for specific activities under their purview, in conformance with this Policy and other applicable policies and laws.

-Policies that apply to all campus electronic information resource security include, but are not limited to, the UC Electronic Communications Policy and the campus Computer Use Policy.
-Electronic information resources used in support of University business administration must comply with the provisions of BFB IS-3 and its companion "Implementing IS-3 Electronic Information Security."
+Policies that apply to all campus electronic information resource security include, but are not limited to, the UC Electronic Communications Policy and the Campus Computer Use Policy.
+Electronic information resources used in support of university business administration must comply with the provisions of UC Business and Finance Bulletin IS-3, Electronic Information Security (IS-3).
 Federal and state laws prohibit theft or abuse of computers and other electronic resources.

 The following activities are specifically prohibited under this Policy:

-- interfering with, tampering with, or disrupting resources;
+- interfering with, tampering with, or disrupting IT Resources;

 - intentionally transmitting any computer viruses, worms, or other malicious software;